Stop! Your Lease Extension in Copse Hill Could Be FREE

 If you are facing a significant premium because your lease in Copse Hill has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Copse Hill lease extension
+Main reasons to start your Copse Hill lease extension

-An extended lease is almost the same value as a freehold
+Copse Hill property with a lease extension is almost the same value as a freehold

-Banks and Building Societies may decide not to loan monies with a short lease
+Lenders may not grant a mortgage with a short lease

 Lender Requirement